-Do not use oven cleaners, strong liquid cleansers, steel wool, or scouring pads on the interior of the oven.
+Do not use oven cleaners (unless certified for self-cleaning oven), abrasive cleaners, strong liquid cleansers, steel wool, or scouring pads on the interior of the oven.
 For soils on the oven bottom and other enameled surfaces, use a gentle abrasive containing oxalic acid, such as Bar Keepers Friend®, with a non-scratch sponge.
 Take care not to apply any abrasive cleaners or sponges to the door glass, as it will scratch the reflective coating.
 The oven interior and door glass may be cleaned using a soft cloth with a mild soap and water, or vinegar and water solution.
 After cleaning, rinse with clean water and dry with a soft cloth.